ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 ### Palette
 The Palette defines a set of contextual prototypes that can be used in the Score.

-Since Staves are containers for Symbols, and determine how a given Symbol is interpreted (e.g. as a notation reference key), the Stave prototypes contain Symbol prototypes, which define a set of input and output mappings between graphic and control parameters.
+Since Staves are containers for Symbols, and determine how a given Symbol is interpreted (e.g. as a notation reference key), the Stave prototypes also contain Symbol prototypes, which define a set of input and output mappings between graphic and control parameters.

 The format for a Stave/Symbol prototype is as follows: